dahalbishu/Smart-Bill-Master-with-Sales-Analyzer/README.md

     cd ./YOLOv8-DeepSORT-Object-Tracking/ultralytics/yolo/v8/detect
     ```

-- Download the 'detection-1' folder from the Google Drive link.
+- Download the 'detection-1' folder from the provided link.

 - Place the downloaded 'detection-1' folder into the following directory.